wegissilveira/food-lanches/README.md

 <table>
 <tr>
 <td>
- A beautiful one0page React App.
+ A beautiful one-page React App.
 Built to be pretty and simple, there is no too much information, there is no too little neither, there is precisely what is necessary to tell what this page is about.
 Simple and yet bold.
 </tr>
 </table>